 We had net current liabilities in the amount of RMB53.1 million and RMB268.2 million as of December 31, 2009 and 2010, respectively.
 Our net current liabilities in the amount of RMB268.2 million as of December 31, 2010 included the balance of a HK\$820.0 million bridge loan we obtained to finance our Reorganization in November 2010.
-We plan to repay the bridge loan in full with the proceeds from the Global Offering, after which our Directors expect that we will have a net current assets position.
+We plan to repay the bridge loan in full, after which our Directors expect that we will have a net current assets position.

 We currently fund our working capital requirements through a combination of cash inflow from our operations, bank borrowings and capital contributions from our Shareholders.
 As of February 28, 2011, we had unutilized banking facilities in the amount of RMB215.0 million.
-Taking into account the estimated net proceeds from the Global Offering, banking facilities available to us and cash flows from our operations, our Directors have confirmed that we have sufficient working capital for our operations for at least the next 12 months from the date of this prospectus.
-The basis of our Directors' conclusion includes, but is not limited to, (i) the forecast of the contract value of newly awarded curtain wall projects according to the assessment of our ability and market development capacity, (ii) the progress forecast of our curtain wall projects according to the circumstances of different regional markets, (iii) the assumption that the bridge loan borrowed from Standard Chartered Bank (Hong Kong) Limited will be repaid after obtaining the proceeds from the Global Offering, (iv) the assumption that there will be no material changes in our ability to manage our inventory, trade and bills receivables and trade and bills payables, and no material changes in the payment terms in our newly awarded contracts, and (v) the assumption that there will be no material change in our operating environment in the countries in which we have business activities.
+Taking into account the banking facilities available to us and cash flows from our operations, our Directors have confirmed that we have sufficient working capital for our operations for at least the next 12 months from the date of this document.
+The basis of our Directors' conclusion includes, but is not limited to, (i) the forecast of the contract value of newly awarded curtain wall projects according to the assessment of our ability and market development capacity, (ii) the progress forecast of our curtain wall projects according to the circumstances of different regional markets, (iii) the assumption that the bridge loan borrowed from Standard Chartered Bank (Hong Kong) Limited will be repaid, (iv) the assumption that there will be no material changes in our ability to manage our inventory, trade and bills receivables and trade and bills payables, and no material changes in the payment terms in our newly awarded contracts, and (v) the assumption that there will be no material change in our operating environment in the countries in which we have business activities.